fmerg/vsslib/src/keys/README.md

 The optional `algorithm` parameter specifies the hash function used to generate the attached MAC (defaults to SHA256).
-The optional `mode` parameter specified the AES block mode for the involved symmetric operation (defaults to AES-256-CBC).
+The optional `mode` parameter specifies the AES block mode for the involved symmetric operation (defaults to AES-256-CBC).